 Our full placement record (as known to us) since 2000 can be found in Appendix One.
 However, we believe it important to emphasize in the body of this report our incredible success in this regard.
 Philosophy tends to attract students who are committed to the life of the mind.
 Accordingly, most of our graduating majors eventually pursue further educational opportunities.
-We have graduated a total of 37 philosophy majors over the past 9 years.
-Amazingly, these majors have been accepted into and/or completed a total of 29 programs at the level of M.A. or above (including J.D.).
+We have graduated a total of 48 philosophy majors over the past 10 years.
+Amazingly, these majors have been accepted into and/or completed a total of 35 programs at the level of M.A. or above (including J.D.).
 The range of areas within which our majors find success is impressive.
 A sense of the post-graduation educational accomplishments of our majors can be gleaned from consideration of the following:

-- Our majors have been accepted into and/or completed four Ph.D. programs in philosophy. - Our majors have been accepted into and/or completed four M.A. programs in philosophy. - Our majors have been accepted into and/or completed three Ph.D. programs in fields other than philosophy. - Our majors have been accepted into and/or completed eleven M.A. programs in fields other than philosophy. - Our majors have been accepted into and/or completed seven J.D. programs.
+- Our majors have been accepted into and/or completed Ph.D. programs in philosophy. - Our majors have been accepted into and/or completed M.A. programs in philosophy. - Our majors have been accepted into and/or completed Ph.D. programs in fields other than philosophy (e.g., political science) - Our majors have been accepted into and/or completed M.A. programs in fields other than philosophy (e.g., experimental psychology, chemistry, health administration, French, etc.) - Our majors have been accepted into and/or completed J.D. programs.

 Acceptance into M.A., J.D., and Ph.D. programs provides compelling external evidence and validation of student learning in the philosophy major.
-Moreover, this evidence shows a consistent trend line over time: exceptional performance by our students over a nine year period.
+Moreover, this evidence shows a consistent trend line over time: exceptional performance by our students over a decade.
 We believe this is compelling evidence that our program is vibrant and delivering on the promise of education.
 Student learning in the philosophy program is strong and demonstrable.